An explainable framework for the relationship between dementia and glucose metabolism patterns: Results

 Three distinct regions emerge in this first phase diagram, depending on the $\mathcal{D_{\mu}}$ values.
 First, a deep blue region indicates very low deviation from the mean, suggesting model collapse to the data mean and therefore a failure regime.
 This region is associated with either high $\beta$ values (strong KL regularization) or small latent dimensions.
 Second, a red region reflects high variance, indicating well-separated latent representations with large variability.
 This region indicates that the model acts almost like a deterministic autoencoder, also corresponding to a failure regime.
 Finally, a third intermediate region, corresponding to light colors transitioning from blue to pink, shows the stable regime, where representations exhibit variability but remain close within the latent space.

-The second phase diagram displays the convergence values of the Pearson correlation between the first latent variable $z_0$ and the cognitive score (\acrshort{adas13}), as a function of the regularization parameters $\beta$ and $\alpha$, with the latent dimensionality constant.
+The second phase diagram displays the convergence values of the Pearson correlation between the first latent variable $z_0$ and the cognitive score (\acrshort{adas13}).
+In this analysis, the coefficients $\alpha_{j\neq0}$, associated with different variables (such as age \textemdash the only other variable included in our experiments) are excluded; although the same procedure could be applied to any variable, our primary focus is the dementia-related biomarker.
+The diagram shows how this correlation evolves as a function of the regularization parameters $\beta$ and $\alpha_{j=0}$, while keeping the latent dimensionality fixed.
 We identify three distinct regions.
 The red region corresponds to near-zero correlation, indicating that the latent space fails to capture clinically relevant information, and thus a failure regime.
 In contrast, the bluish-purple region shows correlation close to one, suggesting that the similarity regularization is overly dominant, providing non-informative representations, which corresponds to a failure regime.
 We identify the stable regime in the intermediate transition corresponding to light values from orange to blue, where the model achieves meaningful correlations that align with clinical information.

 Now, to conduct our experiments and analyze the resulting representations generated by the model, we selected an appropriate set of hyperparameters.
-The results presented in this work were obtained using the following set of hyperparameters: a latent dimension of 8, a learning rate of $2\times 10^{-5}$, a batch size of 8, $\beta = 1\times 10^{-4}$, and $\alpha = 1\times 10^{-4}$.
+The results presented in this work were obtained using the following set of hyperparameters: a latent dimension of 8, a learning rate of $2\times 10^{-5}$, a batch size of 8, $\beta = 1\times 10^{-4}$, $\alpha_{j=0} = 2\times 10^{-4}$, and $\alpha_{j=1} = 2\times 10^{-4}$.
 It is worth noting, however, that similar values of these parameters yield comparable results, provided they lie within the stable regimes shown in Figs. \ref{fig:phase_diagram_conv} and \ref{fig:phase_diagram_corr}, due to the flexibility of the model.

 We encoded the input volumes of the test set, obtained their latent codes, and decoded back to brain space, to see the resulting reconstructions, shown in \ref{fig:reconstruction}.
 In this figure we present input slices (odd columns) along with their corresponding reconstructions (even columns).